hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 <details>
 <summary>
 Alternatively, you can manually remove IKEv2.
-Click here for instructions.
 </summary>

 To manually remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, follow these steps.
 Commands must be run as `root`.